Chapter 38 : I. Epilogue: Sixteen years later

 The album was full of pictures of herself and Sirius – dancing, standing in front of Stonehenge, sitting together on a sofa wearing Father Christmas hats and tinsel in their hair, and balancing ornaments from the tree on their faces.
 In all the pictures, both of them looked radiantly happy, and their smiles were infectious.
 At the bottom of the open page, under the caption James and Lily’s wedding, June 1979, two pictures in particular caught Melanie’s eye.
 On the left was a photo Melanie had taken of Lily and James, arm in arm, with Sirius as their best man standing beside them.
 The one next to it was also from the wedding, and if it hadn’t been labelled, one might have guessed it was Melanie and Sirius’s wedding instead.
 The two of them were dancing slowly, but far enough apart to be gazing into each other’s eyes, looking completely at peace and in love.
 The sight of it only made Melanie start crying again.
 Everything had been so perfect then.
 How could Sirius have betrayed everyone he loved?

 Having no wish to see this picture either, she folded the newspaper rapidly and threw it onto the chair beside her.
-The top papers on the pile now were a couple of letters: one from her father, with whom she’d finally reconnected after the war, and one she’d received earlier that day from Althea and Hector, telling her how excited they were that their daughter Eleanor would be starting at Hogwarts this coming September.
+The top papers on the pile now were a couple of letters: one from her parents, with whom she’d reconciled soon after Nathan left the Death Eaters, and one she’d received earlier that day from Althea and Hector, telling her how excited they were that their daughter Eleanor would be starting at Hogwarts this coming September.

 Melanie smiled as she folded the letters again, then stood up and prepared a glass of iced pumpkin juice for herself and went outside to sit on the front steps, letting the view of the city clear her mind.
 After a moment, she noticed a large black dog near the street.
 It was just wandering around, but when it saw her, it looked at her for a long time, then bounded up to her and started licking her face.
 Melanie laughed and stroked it behind the ears, turning her face slightly away from the dog’s tongue.
-The poor stray, it had probably been alone in the street for a while; it had sand and leaves and little bits of wood in its fur.
-It looked very thin.
-As Melanie glanced at the dog’s face again, she noticed that it looked incredibly like Padfoot, Sirius Black’s Animagus form.
+The poor stray, it had probably been alone in the street for a while; it was thin, and had sand and leaves and little bits of wood in its matted fur.
+As Melanie glanced at the dog’s face again, another memory returned, and she felt that the dog looked incredibly like Padfoot, Sirius Black’s Animagus form.
 It even had the same grey eyes she remembered so well.
 But it couldn’t possibly be him – why would he be here, and what business could he have visiting her now?
 She was simply not thinking clearly after discovering that old picture.

 She stood up, and the dog lay down on the step, still watching her.
 “I’m going to get some food for you,” Melanie told the dog.
 “I’ll be right back.”
 She walked inside, still holding her glass of pumpkin juice, but when she had taken three steps into the house, she heard a voice say her name.
 She spun back around to find not a dog but Sirius Black himself, just as he had looked in the Daily Prophet photo.